pawurb/channels-console/README.md

 ### Metrics Server Port

 The HTTP metrics server runs on port `6770` by default.
-You can customize this using the `channels_console_METRICS_PORT` environment variable:
+You can customize this using the `CHANNELS_CONSOLE_METRICS_PORT` environment variable:

 ```bash
 CHANNELS_CONSOLE_METRICS_PORT=8080 cargo run --features channels-console